Michael McFadyen's Scuba Diving Web Site

 Another strange on yesterday as a large caravan that was pulled by a Land Rover.
 When it first pulled up at first I thought why doesn’t the woman help the driver set up the van as they stay in the car.
 Later, I see two dogs there and I think “that was a dog on the passenger seat, not a woman”.
 Later I see the bloke sitting outside with his dogs and this morning I see again see him.
 He packs up and just as he is about to leave, a woman gets out of the van and into the car.
 What the hell!
 She let him do every bit of setting up and packing things away, staying in the van the whole time.
 Weird!

-Anyway, I was going to cook a flat boneless chicken tonight in my camp oven but the wind made me change my mind.
+Anyway, I was going to cook a flat boneless chicken tonight in my camp oven but the wind makes me change my mind.
 I decide to go to the bowling club for dinner.
 At 5:25 pm I walk over there, its only about 400 metres.
 I have a hamburger with the works ($20) and chips and three XXXX Gold ($6.50 each).
 The hamburger was good.
 There were quite a few other tourists here, some who I had spoken to during the day at the baths.
 I also chatted to a couple of locals.

 I am back at camp at 7:10 pm and decide to watch the NRL on my tablet.
 However, Kayo won’t work.
 Turns out there was something wrong and about an hour later it is back working.
 Probably not great for me anyway as Souths lose easily to Penrith.
 It is now windy again and 26°C when I go to bed at 9:00 pm.